narayanr7/HackerEarth_Java/README.md

 # HackerEarth_Java
-Solution to Hacker Earth problems in Java.
+Solution to HackerEarth practice problems in Java.